Data Protection Policy F&Qs

 The Data Protection Policy applies to all personal data and any associated sensitive data, regardless of format (electronic, paper, audiovisual, etc.), collected and processed by EBU in the conduct of its research, learning and administrative activities within the central administration, faculties and interdisciplinary centres.

-The Policy applies to all University employees, whether permanent or temporary, and external staff such as contractors, consultants, service providers, adjunct teaching staff, visiting professors/researchers, guest professors and affiliated professors (hereafter referred to as “staff”).
+The Policy applies to all Institute employees, whether permanent or temporary, and external staff such as contractors, consultants, service providers, adjunct teaching staff, visiting professors/researchers, guest professors and affiliated professors (hereafter referred to as “staff”).
 This Policy applies to those members of EBU that are salaried or not, including PHD Students self-financed.

 EBU is the controller, processor or recipient of personal data processed in the course of research projects, learning activities and administrative tasks, such as the personal data of the following data subjects: